-8 The Secretary of Homeland Security shall ensure 9 that all United States Border Patrol agents are provided 10 with all necessary uniform items, including outerwear suit-11 ed to the climate, footwear, belts, holsters, and personal 12 protective equipment, at no cost to such agents.
-Such 13 items shall be replaced at no cost to such agents as they 14 become worn, unserviceable, or no longer fit properly.
+- 8 The Secretary of Homeland Security shall ensure - 9 that all United States Border Patrol agents are provided - 10 with all necessary uniform items, including outerwear suit- - 11 ed to the climate, footwear, belts, holsters, and personal - 12 protective equipment, at no cost to such agents.
+Such - 13 items shall be replaced at no cost to such agents as they - 14 become worn, unserviceable, or no longer fit properly.

-15 Subtitle B-Detention Pending 16 Removal
+15 Subtitle B-Detention Pending

+16 Removal
-17 SEC.
-621. DETENTION FACILITIES FOR ALIENS ARRESTED

-18 FOR ILLEGAL ENTRY.

-19 The Secretary of Homeland Security shall make ar-20 rangements for the availability of 100,000 additional beds 21 for detaining aliens taken into custody by immigration of-22 ficials.
-Some of these beds shall be rented from Federal, 23 State, and local detention facilities.
-The remainder of the 24 100,000 shall be constructed to meet this demand on a temporary basis and then converted to other use when they are no longer needed as detention facilities.
+- 17 SEC.
+621. DETENTION FACILITIES FOR ALIENS ARRESTED - 18 FOR ILLEGAL ENTRY. - 19 The Secretary of Homeland Security shall make ar- - 20 rangements for the availability of 100,000 additional beds - 21 for detaining aliens taken into custody by immigration of- - 22 ficials.
+Some of these beds shall be rented from Federal, - 23 State, and local detention facilities.
+The remainder of the - 24 100,000 shall be constructed to meet this demand on a

+1 temporary basis and then converted to other use when 2 they are no longer needed as detention facilities.
 3 SEC.
 622. EXPANSION AND EFFECTIVE MANAGEMENT OF 4 DETENTION FACILITIES.

-5 (a) IN GENERAL.-Subject to the availability of ap6 propriations, the Secretary of Homeland Security shall 7 fully utilize-

-8 (1) all available detention facilities operated or 9 contracted by the Department of Homeland Secu10 rity;

-(2) all possible options to cost effectively increase available detention capacities, including the use of State and local correctional facilities, private space, and secure alternatives to detention; and

-(3) the Department's Office of Civil Rights and Civil Liberties shall monitor all facilities that are being used to hold detainees for more than 72 hours.
-The monitoring will include an evaluation of whether there is compliance with the requirements of the Department's Detention Operations Manual.

-21 (b) SECURE ALTERNATIVES TO DETENTION PRO-22 GRAM.-

-(1) NATURE OF THE PROGRAM.-For purposes of this section, the secure alternatives to detention referred to in subsection (a) is a program under
+5 (a) In General.-Subject to the availability of ap- 6 propriations, the Secretary of Homeland Security shall 7 fully utilize- 8 (1) all available detention facilities operated or 9 contracted by the Department of Homeland Secu- 10 rity; 11 (2) all possible options to cost effectively in- 12 crease available detention capacities, including the 13 use of State and local correctional facilities, private 14 space, and secure alternatives to detention; and 15 (3) the Department's Office of Civil Rights and 16 Civil Liberties shall monitor all facilities that are 17 being used to hold detainees for more than 72 hours.
+18 The monitoring will include an evaluation of whether there 19 is compliance with the requirements of the Department's 20 Detention Operations Manual.
+21 (b) Secure Alternatives to Detention Pro- 22 GRAM.- 23 (1) Nature of the program.-For purposes 24 of this section, the secure alternatives to detention 25 referred to in subsection (a) is a program under

-1 which eligible aliens are released to the custody of 2 suitable individual or organizational sponsors who 3 will supervise them, use appropriate safeguards to 4 prevent them from absconding, and ensure that they 5 make required appearances.
-6 (2) PROGRAM DEVELOPMENT.-The program 7 shall be developed in accordance with the following 8 guidelines: 9 (A) The Secretary shall design the pro- 10 gram in consultation with nongovernmental or- 11 ganizations and academic experts in both the 12 immigration and the criminal justice fields.
-13 Consideration should be given to methods that 14 have proven successful in appearance assistance 15 programs, such as the appearance assistance 16 program developed by the Vera Institute and 17 the Department of Homeland Security's Inten- 18 sive Supervision Appearance Program.
-19 (B) The program shall utilize a continuum 20 of alternatives based on the alien's need for su- 21 pervision, including placement of the alien with 22 an individual or organizational sponsor, a su- 23 pervised group home, or in a supervised, non- 24 penal community setting that has guards sta- 25 tioned along its perimeter.
+- which eligible aliens are released to the custody of suitable individual or organizational sponsors who will supervise them, use appropriate safeguards to prevent them from absconding, and ensure that they make required appearances. - (2) Program Development.-The program shall be developed in accordance with the following guidelines: - (A) The Secretary shall design the program in consultation with nongovernmental organizations and academic experts in both the immigration and the criminal justice fields.
+Consideration should be given to methods that have proven successful in appearance assistance programs, such as the appearance assistance program developed by the Vera Institute and the Department of Homeland Security's Intensive Supervision Appearance Program. - (B) The program shall utilize a continuum of alternatives based on the alien's need for supervision, including placement of the alien with an individual or organizational sponsor, a supervised group home, or in a supervised, non-penal community setting that has guards stationed along its perimeter.